Back To Search Results

 Pearls and Other Issues

-The untreated coeliac disease leads to chronic ill health and complications.
+Untreated celiac disease leads to chronic ill health and complications.
 Secondary lactose intolerance is common.
 There is increased the risk of osteoporosis, epilepsy, infections and bowel cancer and jejunal lymphoma.
 Lack of calcium leads to problems with dentition.

 Enhancing Healthcare Team Outcomes

 Several national guidelines have recommended an interprofessional approach to celiac disease as it can involve many organs in the body.
-New evidence reveals that these patients may be prone to a high rate of fractures and hence, bone scanning should be performed.
+New evidence reveals that these patients may be prone to a high rate of fractures, and hence, bone scanning should be performed.

 Comprehensive nutritional management is required with an interprofessional approach to treatment.
 The nurse should monitor patients for refractoriness to treatment because these patients may require corticosteroids.
 In addition, all healthcare workers who look after celiac patients should be aware that the disorder can cause lymphomas and adenocarcinomas of the intestine at some point.
 Further, celiac disease is also associated with psychiatric illness, depression, and infertility.[13]
-[Level 5]

 Outcomes